Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 Docklands is within easy walk or a short tram ride to the CBD, connecting the shiny new Docklands to the chic Paris end of Collins Street on one seamless tram ride.

 Home to Etihad Stadium, the revamped Southern Cross Station and the factory outlet shopping hub Harbour Town.
 There are also numerous restaurants, bars, cafes, and entertainment precincts.
 For visitors it’s a good place to stay, with more affordable and new style of apartment and hotel options.
+To be fair it is getting better and offers lots of Melbourne things to with kids.

 Family friendly Melbourne Docklands with kids: